 Succulents are sometimes mistakenly thought of as just desert plants, but their reach goes far beyond that.
 You can find succulents across multiple plant families with dozens of varieties growing all over the world — from houseleeks high in the Pyrenees mountains to ice plant, a South African native you can find sprawling alongside California’s coastal highways.

-Watering is usually the top question we receive when it comes to succulent care.
+When it comes to care, we get the most questions regarding how often to water succulents.
 Unfortunately, there’s no perfect watering schedule.
-Watering requirements for all plants, not just succulents, will change by the season, and even by the week.
+How much to water succulents, as with all plants, will change by the season, and even by the week.
 Plants won’t need to be watered as frequently in the winter as they will need in the summer because most plants go dormant during winter; likewise, your plants will need less water during a string of cloudy, overcast days.